the-casle/the-casle.github.io/_projects/3-anomaly-detection.md

 order: 2
 ---

 In this project I utilized TensorFlow, a machine learning tool, for detection of anomalies in the vibrational data of devices indicating potential failure points.
-The challenge was deploying this detection model on edge devices constrained by limited memory and processing capabilities.
+The detection model was designed for edge devices, constrained by limited memory and processing capabilities.

 I developed an auto-encoder using a 1D convolutional neural network (CNN).
 The model processed incoming data through a rolling window approach and applied the Fast Fourier Transform (FFT).
 This technique was both memory-efficient and well-suited for implementation directly on edge devices.